Mangalore tiles: History

+Georg Plebst, a German missionary, had been with the Basel Mission in India since 1851 and worked to improve the mission's lithographic press office in Mangalore.
+His attention shifted towards local pottery, and he was intrigued by trying to resolve the issues commonly seen.
+He urged the mission to establish an industrial ceramic unit and traveled to Alsace, France, home of the Gilardoni Brothers' tile factory, to study industrial methods of ceramic manufacturing.

+Plebst returned to India and relied on local expertise to establish his factory, called the Basel Mission tile factory or "The Common Wealth Trust Ltd." The factory began producing tiles on December 4, 1865 with just two workers, using clay from the banks of the Gurupura (also Phalguni) and Nethravathi (also Bantwal) rivers.
+The new company used interlocking tiles, which were an innovation allowing for fewer tiles to cover a larger area, cutting down on roof weight.

+Plebst's factory was the first industrial tile plant in India, located on the banks of the Nethravathi river, near Morgan's Gate, around 100 m from Ullal bridge.

 Several other tile factories were established in the years that followed.
 In 1868, the Albuquerque tile factory producing these tiles was started by Mr.Pascal Albuquerque at Panemangalore in South Canara.
 These were the only tiles to be recommended for Government buildings in India during the British regime.
 The Chhatrapati Shivaji Terminus, a World Heritage Site is also topped with these tiles due to their excellent quality and were preferred over Bombay tiles by the structure's architect Frederick William Stevens.

 Since the opening of the Albuquerque tile factory, Mangaloreans have been actively involved in manufacturing these red Mangalore tiles.
 In 1878, it was followed by the Alvares tile factory established by Mr.Simon Alvares of Bombay at Mangalore.
 The tiles produced by the factory were in great demand throughout the Indian subcontinent and East Africa.
 Abundant deposits of clay, plenty of firewood from the Western Ghats and cheap skilled labour helped the industry flourish.
 By the 1900s there were around 25 tile factories situated in and around Mangalore.
 By 1994 around 75 tile factories were present in Mangalore.
 As per the years 1991—1992 out of a selected 12 tile factories, 6 were owned by Hindus and the other 6 by Christians.
 The factories along with these tiles also manufactured materials such as ridges, limestone and bricks.